-There is a very strong community spirit in Lucindale, and the people have shown a willingness to work together for their town District.
+There is a very strong community spirit in Lucindale, and the people have shown a willingness to work together for their town and district.

 THE LAND AND ITS USES:

-The District I situated almost exactly in the centre of the South East statistical area.
-The township of Lucindale itself is 42 kilometers west of Naracoorte and 50 kilometers from the coast.
+The District is situated almost exactly in the centre of the South East statistical area.
+The township of Lucindale itself is 42 kilometres west of Naracoorte and 50 kilometres from the coast.
 The land is mostly flat, but is interspersed with low, parallel ranges of hills running generally north and south, a topography which resulted in the area’s extreme wetness in its natural state – a condition now largely corrected by drainage.

-The average annual rainfall in Lucindale is 600 millimeters, and droughts (by Australian standards) are almost unknown.
+The average annual rainfall in Lucindale is 600 millimetres, and droughts (by Australian standards) are almost unknown.

-The population at the end of the Second World War was approximately 350, and is now (1985) in excess of 1700.
-Of these, some 400 live in the township of Lucindale.
-There are a number of migrants from both the U.K. and continental Europe, but no people of Aboriginal descent now live in the District.
+The population at the end of the Second World War was approximately 350, and in 1985 was in excess of 1700.
+Of these, some 400 lived in the township of Lucindale.

 Primary industries and its supporting services occupy the majority of the population.